Superposition28/TheSimpsonsGame/Readme.md

 the iso file should and must contain \PS3_GAME\USRDIR\, and some other unimportant files (\PS3_UPDATE, PS3_DISC.SFB)

 [2] Rename USRDIR Folders (Powershell, RenameFolders.ps1)
-this renames the directories in the game root folder as there original names are less than descriptive theres two kinds of folders, Levels and Assets
+this renames the directories in the game root folder as their original names are less than descriptive there's two kinds of folders, Levels and Assets
 4 asset folders, video, audio, characters, frontend
 18 Map folders, for some reason, a number of Game Levels are separated as more than one root Map folder